Murder of Jun Lin: Trial

 Magnotta chose not to testify during the trial.

 After a 12-week trial which included 10 weeks of hearing testimony, the jury of eight women and four men received final instructions from the trial judge on December 15, 2014, and was sequestered before beginning its deliberations the next day.
 On their eighth day of deliberation, they returned a verdict of guilty on all charges.
-Magnotta will serve a mandatory life sentence and will be eligible for parole after 25 years.
+Magnotta was given a mandatory life sentence with eligibility for parole after 25 years.
 He was also sentenced to 19 years for other charges, to be served concurrently.

-Magnotta filed an appeal for the convictions to be annulled and new trial ordered.
+Magnotta filed an appeal for the convictions to be annulled and a new trial ordered.
 The appeal was filed with the Quebec Court of Appeal by Magnotta's defence counsel Luc Leclair, citing judicial error in jury instruction.
 The appeal further claimed that the "verdicts are unreasonable and unsupported by the evidence and the instructions."
 Magnotta withdrew his appeal on February 18, 2015.

 Mental health

 During his trial for murder, defence witnesses provided evidence that Luka Magnotta had been diagnosed with paranoid schizophrenia as a teenager.
 Defence expert Dr. Joel Watts testified that Magnotta showed signs of episodic schizophrenia (undifferentiated type), histrionic personality disorder, borderline personality traits and paraphilia not otherwise specified.

 The prosecution revealed that Magnotta had been using illegal drugs during his teenage years which led to symptoms that mimicked schizophrenia and that Magnotta had been diagnosed with borderline personality disorder by Crown expert Dr. Joel Paris at Jewish General Hospital in Montreal in April 2012.
 Dr. Renée Roy, the forensic psychiatrist who treated Magnotta at Rivières-des-Prairies Detention Centre since November 2012, through his preliminary hearing and right up to the murder trial, diagnosed Magnotta with borderline personality disorder with histrionic features.

 Dr. Gilles Chamberland, another Crown expert who was not able to interview Magnotta, suggested that Magnotta showed signs of antisocial, histrionic, and narcissistic personality disorders.
 He testified that Magnotta's actions at the time of the murder were best explained by histrionic personality disorder.
 The prosecution accused Magnotta of pretending to be schizophrenic since his defence pleaded diminished responsibility due to alleged schizophrenia, and noted that a number of psychiatrists over the years found that Magnotta displayed antisocial, borderline, histrionic, and narcissistic personality traits.